 This was my first venture out birding in Britain since returning from the paradise of palm fringed beaches, warm blue seas and millions of birds that is The Seychelles.
 The contrast could not have been more stark.

 The sunshine, heat and humidity of The Seychelles seemed but a distant fantasy as crossing The Severn Bridge I headed into a grey, cold and murky Welsh dawn.
-The landscape was austere, with winter very much in evidence as rain and mist surrounded Cardiff and then further on the rolling green fields of mid Wales were sugar coated with a white frost.
+The landscape was austere, with winter very much in evidence as rain and mist surrounded Cardiff and then further on the rolling green fields of mid Wales were sugar coated by a white frost.
 The trees were bare of leaf, their trunks and larger boughs stark and black in the cold early morning light with each tree crowned by a halo of bare twigs forming a mesh bonnet of countless erratic lines etched against an insipid watercolour sky of grey, white and the occasional streak of palest blue.

 My reason for rising before dawn and heading west was to see a Masked Wagtail that appears to have chosen to spend its winter on and around the rooftops of a row of houses in a tiny village called Camrose which is near Haverford West in Pembroke, West Wales.